resbaz/resbaz2021/brisbane/latest.md

 What do YOU want to see and do at ResBaz Queensland?
 Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform) to let us know.

+Check out <a href="https://resbaz.github.io/resbaz2021qld/">our website which has a draft schedule</a>.

 We are interested in hearing from people who want to

 - run a workshop